Arsenal hammer Everton 4-0, go five points clear of Manchester City

 Everton’s issues have been scoring goals and they created some great openings against Villa but just couldn’t finish.
 They have scored just 17 goals this season which is the lowest number in the Premier League.
 They will try and keep things tight at the back and hope to cause havoc from set-piece situations at the Emirates.

-Wolves drew at Fulham last time out and Julen Lopetegui’s side are a bit all over the place too.
-They have moved out of the relegation zone but are now just three points above the drop zone as their progress has stalled over the last few weeks.
+Manchester United are flying under Erik ten Hag right now as they’ve won the League Cup, beat Barcelona to reach the last 16 of the Europa League, are in the FA Cup quarterfinals and are just lurking on the outside of the title race.
+Surely they can’t win a quadruple.
+Can they?
+This United squad seems to have a real togetherness and a lovely balance to it right now.

-How to watch Liverpool vs Wolves live, stream link and start time
+How to watch Liverpool vs Manchester United live, stream link and start time

 Key storylines & in-form players to watch